daostack/vanille/README.md

 ## DaoStack-Arc.Js

-Vanille uses a library of reusable and configurable Ethereum smart contracts called "DaoStack-Arc.Js".
-You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/arc).
+Vanille uses a javascript library from DAOstack called "DAOStack-Arc.Js" to work with the reusable and configurable Ethereum smart contracts from [DAOstack Arc](https://github.com/daostack/arc).

+You can see all of the source code for Arc.js and even contribute to the project [here](https://github.com/daostack/arc.js).

 ## See It Live